arayabrain/multiagent-bmi-webui-collab/README.md

     # both
     pip install -e .[server,user]
     ```
+5. (If you launch a server) Generate a self-signed certificate for the server
+    If you're using a machine other than `localhost` as the server, please add the IP to `.keys/san.cnf`.
+    ```cnf
+    [ alt_names ]
+    IP.1 = 127.0.0.1  # localhost
+    IP.2 = 10.10.0.137  # vector
+    IP.3 = <your server ip>
+    ```
+    Then run the following commands to generate the certificate and keys:
+    ```bash
+    cd .keys
+    openssl req -new -nodes -out server.csr -keyout server.key -config san.cnf openssl x509 -req -days 365 -in server.csr -signkey server.key -out server.crt -extensions req_ext -extfile san.cnf
+    ```

 - On Linux, you need to install `liblsl` to use the [LSL](https://github.com/sccn/liblsl).
     Choose the appropriate version for your OS in the [release page](https://github.com/sccn/liblsl/releases) and then